The Chianti region

 Chianti, one of the most common and talked about Italian wines all over the world, which hails from the region of Tuscany in central Italy.
 Chianti wine has endured a prior history of being produced in high quantities affecting the quality of bottles produced, but has come a long way in terms of quality and today there are plenty of fantastic Chianti bottles being produced throughout the Chianti region.

-Chianti is a territory within Tuscany with multiple zones or communes that each lend their own characteristics and qualities into each individual bottle.
+Chianti is a territory within Tuscany with multiple zones or communes.
+Each one lend their own characteristics and qualities into each individual bottle.
 What some may not know is that Chianti is not the grape, it is the area from where the wine originates from.
 The primary grape used in the production of Chianti is the Sangiovese Grape.
 Many producers will produce Chianti made from 100% sangiovese.
 Depending upon which wine designation the winemaker abides by they use a minimum amount of Sangiovese with some allowance of other potential grapes.
 These may include Colorino, Canaiolo, Ciliegiolo, Mammolo and other international varieties like cabernet sauvignon, merlot and Syrah.

 Sangiovese and Chianti blends